Roskott/Charming-Goat-Farm/600 Electronic Systems/Microcontrollers/Subcomponents/Sensors/Soil Moisture Sensor.md

 1/13/2021
 ---
 It seems that the capacitive soils sensors are incredibly easy to produce, requiring only a 555 timer, voltage regulator, and some capacitors and resistors. it may be possible to create a decentralized version that cab be run along drip irrigation, freeing up the rovers for less intensive duties.

+1/14/2021
+---
+After reviewing total material required to run sensors over the entire [[Field]], it was decided to keep the SMS as a tool for the soil arm of the Rovers.
+It is more beneficial for Rovers to work as teams, one checking the values, and the other running the watering.